Experienced Michigan Truck Accident Attorneys Fighting For The Rights Of Injured Clients

 Throughout our decades in practice, we have successfully secured millions of dollars on behalf of the injured and the surviving families of those wrongfully killed.
 We understand what you are going through and are here to provide the compassionate, dedicated and personalized guidance you need.

 On this page, we’ve provided answers to commonly asked questions about trucking accidents.
 To discuss your own case in a free initial consultation, contact our attorneys at 888-473-1289.
 We do not collect any fees unless we win your case.

 Although the majority of truck drivers are highly skilled, extensively trained professionals, they can still make the same mistakes as any other motorist on the road.
 Truck drivers are also not immune from acting negligently or recklessly behind the wheel.
 But truck driver negligence is not the only cause of commercial vehicle accidents.
 In fact, third-party negligence frequently plays a role in these collisions.

 Some of the leading causes of large truck and commercial vehicle accidents include:

-Depending on the specific details of your situation, you may be able to recover compensation after an accident through your own no-fault coverage, or you may be entitled to file a lawsuit against the truck driver, the trucking company, a parts manufacturer, or another third party.
-Our Lansing & Metro Detroit truck accident lawyers can help you understand your legal rights and options.
+Depending on the specific details of your situation, you may be able to recover compensation after an accident through your own no-fault coverage, or you may be entitled to file a lawsuit against the truck driver, the trucking company, a parts manufacturer or another third party.
+Our skilled lawyers can help you understand your legal rights and options.